 That thinking still applies.
 Consider the email inbox.
 You’d be much more likely to hit delete on a mass email than immediately throw away something someone hands or delivers to you.

 For example, imagine contacts in the consideration stage of the buyer’s journey.
-With a well-thought-out and well-designed catalog or lookbook, you can highlight your company’s offerings and services in-depth while also positioning yourself as a leader in the industry.
-If there’s an ethical component to your company—you emphasize sustainability or rely on green energy—this is a place to appeal to customers’ sensibilities as much as their pocketbooks and wallets.
+With a well-thought-out and well-designed catalog or lookbook, you can highlight your company’s offerings and services in depth while also positioning yourself as a leader in the industry.
+If there’s an ethical component to your company—such as an emphasis on sustainability or sustainable packaging—this is a place to appeal to customers’ sensibilities as much as their pocketbooks and wallets.

 In retail spaces, printed displays can feature eye-catching details that enhance your brand and direct consumers to products sharing similarly styled packaging.

 Those experiences stay with customers, especially when they’re blended with your digital efforts.
 It gives them something concrete they can associate with your brand.